SciSharp/LLamaSharp/docs/xmldocs/llama.native.nativeapi.md

 Apply chat template.
 Inspired by hf apply_chat_template() on python.
  Both "model" and "custom_template" are optional, but at least one is required. "custom_template" has higher precedence than "model"
  NOTE: This function does not use a jinja parser.
-It only support a pre-defined list of template.
+It only supports a pre-defined list of template.
 See more: https://github.com/ggerganov/llama.cpp/wiki/Templates-supported-by-llama_chat_apply_template

 ```csharp
 public static int llama_chat_apply_template(SafeLlamaModelHandle model, Char* tmpl, LLamaChatMessage* chat, IntPtr n_msg, bool add_ass, Char* buf, int length)